DomenicoBarb/DomenicoBarb/README.md

 <div align="center">

-# I Have experience in using the following tech:
+# I have experience in using the following tech:

 ### Languages